 many hospices will offer you a free bereavement service and

 - For those who do run into trouble, help is at hand, not only

 from doctors, but from the organisations listed below.

 Support and advice

-bereavement from registering the death and finding a funeral
+all aspects of bereavement from registering the death and finding a

 Partners Support Group